papaux/vdi-heiafr/slides/vdi.md

 - Master in Computer Science (here at HEIA-FR 🏫)
 - 5 years of embedded system development (Linux/C++)
 - 3 years of data processing (Kafka/Scala/Golang/...)
-- using a VDI on a daily basis
+- Using a VDI on a daily basis

 <br />